kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 Important considerations:

-* You can also use this file to override other player CSS classes.
+* You can also use this file to override other Player CSS classes.
 Use the `!important` directive to make sure these rules are overridden.
 * If you need to use external assets such as images and fonts, reference it in your CSS using relative links, and use CSS sprite sheets where applicable.
 * You can also consider using CSS Data URIs to include inline images and icons or icon fonts for multiple vector icons.
 [Learn more about icon fonts](http://www.w3schools.com/icons/).